inacta/tezos-rancher/README.md

 It is recommended to use a second wallet, that is separate from the baker's, for reward payments only.
 The payment wallet can also be delegated to the baker in order to fully utilize funds.

 ### Build images
 The init containers (tezos-node-configurator & tezos-node-downloader) have to be built and pushed to a container repository before deployment.
-The path to each container has to be referenced in ```statefulset.yaml > initContainers.image```
+The path to each container has to be referenced in the values-(mainnet/delphinet).yaml file at ```initContainers.configurator_image``` and ```initContainers.downloader_image``` respectively.

 ## Deployment

 Using the helm chart the tezos containers will start once the init containers are terminated. **tezos-node-configurator** may take several hours to complete as it retrieves and validates data from the snapshot.

 When the node is started for the first time the tezos-baker container might get into a loop.
 This is due to the missing ```tezos.baker_alias``` and ```tezos.baker_address``` values in the yaml file.
 Follow the steps in **Create Wallet for Baker** and restart the instance in Rancher.

 If **tezos-payment-service** is also deployed ```./trd-init.sh``` has to be run manually from the container to start calculations and report generation.
 If it should start automatically then add ```RUN ./tezos/trd-init.sh``` to the dockerfile.